zebreco/documentation/docs/tickets.md

 Using the navigation bar takes you to the tickets dashboard which by default is set to display your current list of tickets with no filter applied.

 !!! tip
-    When searching, press `shift + enter` to search through ALL tickets (bypassing any active filters).
+    When searching, press `Shift + Enter` to search through ALL tickets (bypassing any active filters).

 ![tickets01](/images/tickets/tickets01.png "Tickets View")